skrysmanski/devlog/content/articles/containers/devcontainers.md

         "dockerfile": "Dockerfile"
     },

+    "runArgs": [
+        // Specify DNS search domain (so that machine names can be unqualified - e.g. "my-server" instead
+        // of "my-server.fritz.box").
+        "--dns-search=fritz.box"
+    ],

     // Container Features
     // NOTE: Features may only be available for certain distros (often, only Debian/Ubuntu is supported but not Alpine).
     // All available features: https://containers.dev/features